 Italian food is delicious and for the most part, simple to make.
 Anyone can rustle up a delicious plate of spaghetti alla carbonara – and they will be happier for it too.

 Cooking helps us develop new skills and is also therapeutic, as it focuses our attention away from our January blues and gives us a sense of achievement: even if it sometimes feels like a chore before you begin.

 The world's most popular sparkling wine could be the perfect accompaniment to quite a few of the activities on this list.

-But if all else fails and you're still feeling glum, shut yourself away with the best bottle you can afford and remind yourself: Blue Monday only comes around once each year.
+But if all else fails and you're still feeling glum, shut yourself away with the best bottle you can afford and remind yourself: January only comes around once each year.
 Bottoms up!